UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 \subsection{Variational Auto-encoding-based Methods}

-The Variational Auto-Encoder (VAE) framework~\cite{kingma2013auto}, building on the vanilla AE framework introduced in Section~\ref{sec:auto-encoding-based-methods}, incorporates elements from variational Bayesian methods.
-Unlike the AE framework that encodes input data into fixed embeddings directly, the VAE framework treats the data as a distribution in the embedding space.
-This means that a VAE encoder model a compressed embedding as a multivariate Gaussian distribution and that a VAE decoder reconstructs data by sampling from this distribution.
-This approach not only makes it possible to generate new data but also improves the framework's ability to learn meaningful embeddings.
+The Variational Auto-Encoder (VAE) framework~\cite{kingma2013auto} extends the vanilla AE framework by incorporating variational Bayesian methods.
+Rather than encoding inputs as fixed embeddings, VAE models them as distributions in the embedding space - specifically, the encoder outputs parameters of a multivariate Gaussian distribution from which embeddings are sampled for reconstruction.
+This probabilistic approach enables both data generation and more meaningful embeddings.

-The versatility of the VAE framework has led to its application in diverse domains, ranging from generating synthetic images and text~\cite{DBLP:conf/nips/RazaviOV19} to modeling complex distributions~\cite{DBLP:conf/nips/OordVK17}.
-Several methods employ the VAE framework for learning robust trajectory embeddings.
+The VAE framework's effectiveness has been demonstrated across domains like synthetic data generation~\cite{DBLP:conf/nips/RazaviOV19} and distribution modeling~\cite{DBLP:conf/nips/OordVK17}, including several methods for learning robust trajectory embeddings.